rchgomes/interactive_pk/README.md

-# Interactive Wrapper for the Class p(k) Computation
+# Interactive Wrapper for the CLASS p(k) Computation

 This repository contains a Jupyter notebook and an environment file for the notebook to run properly.